-- Use the road bike – Doing outdoor cycling is an excellent way not only to add some variety but also work on bike handling skills while conquering “real hills”.
+Doing outdoor cycling is an excellent way not only to add some variety but also to work on bike handling skills while conquering “real hills”.

 This can also be a nice way to make a self-assessment and see how are you improving so far.